ibh2511/Facebook-Group-Widget/README.md

 &emsp;&emsp; `groups_access_member_info`
 &emsp;&emsp; `public_profile`

-&emsp;&emsp;(To retrieve user data fields like `member_count` for any public group, ==the access token needs to come from an admin user== of that particular group, not just a general user token.)
+&emsp;&emsp;(To retrieve user data fields like `member_count` for any public group, _the access token needs to come from an admin user of that particular group_, not just a general user token.)

 4. Check the [Facebook documentation](https://developers.facebook.com/docs/facebook-login/guides/access-tokens/get-long-lived/) on how to get a **Get a Long-Lived User Access Token** that will extend the duration of an access token beyond the default 60-day expiration period.